cme212/course/syllabus.md

 the level of CME 211 or CS 106B.
-E.g. students should have understanding of programming constructs such as loops, functions, standard data types, basic data structures, and classes; more colloquially, students should already "know how to write code".
+E.g. students should have understanding of programming constructs such as loops, functions, standard data types, basic data structures, and classes; more colloquially, students should already "know how to code".

+### A note on style
 You should have an
 appreciation for the intrinsic value of good engineering and design.
 We expect you to produce well-decomposed, readable code.
 All graded coursework is focused on C++.
+You may find numerous examples online of style guidelines, e.g. [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html#Formatting)

 ## Intended Audience